bsh314/bsh-blog/content/posts/bsh-macro-pad/index.md

 - Minimalist design and radelly available part list
 - Arduino Pro Micro ATmega32U4
 - Open Source & Open Hardware

-# Build guide
-Check my build guide for this design [here](https://blog.bshcherbak.com/posts/bsh-macro-pad-guide).

-# Disclaimer
-It will be possible to buy one from me, but MacroPad is an Open Source design and anyone can build it's own.
-As a developer I have limited free time and the amount of shipping is limited.
-Software upgrades will be posted in this blog.

 # More images